 SEO can seem confusing and overwhelming at first.
 But it is SO important.
-If you want to really up your SEO game, check out Easy On-Page SEO by SEO expert, Debbie Gartner.
+If you want to really up your SEO game, check out this FREE Intro to SEO Course by expert, Debbie Gartner.

 That’s 10 things you can do to revamp that old, tired content.
 You should basically have a brand new blog post at this point!

 • Re-Submit your post’s URL to Google Search Console to let Google know your post has changed and needs to be crawled/indexed.